What will the devolution deal do for the local economy?

 How will the new combined authority work with businesses?

 The new combined authority will work closely with the business community to grow and develop our economy.
-The Elected Mayor will appoint a Business Ambassador to strengthen the working arrangements between the North of Tyne Combined Authority, the North East Local Economic Partnership (North East LEP) and the private sector.
+The Elected Mayor will appoint a Business Ambassador to strengthen the working arrangements between the North of Tyne Combined Authority, the North East Local Enterprise Partnership (North East LEP) and the private sector.

 A representative from the North East LEP will also sit on the North of Tyne Combined Authority board.
 The two organisations, alongside NECA and other local authorities, will work together to continue to deliver the Strategic Economic Plan for the North East.